top of page

 Trying to keep a relationship going past its expiration date often exacerbates the messiness of the process.
 Many relationships are transactional, but one of the beautiful things about friendship is that it’s voluntary.
 It’s a joy for both parties to choose to stay connected.

 I recall watching a video where Mel Robbins discussed how friendships change over time and in different seasons.
 Her insights helped me articulate my own feelings and granted me the permission to admit that my friendship had drifted.
-This understanding brought me peace and closure after years of grieving what had been a close friendship.
+This understanding brought me peace and closure after years of grieving the messy end of what had been a close friendship.

 The Pillars of Friendship